Board of Directors

-Luckbir has been involved in many of the most significant, highly publicised and complex corporate matters in North Queensland.
-His areas of expertise are corporate advisory, governance and merger and transactions.
+Luckbir has over the last 20 years been involved in many of the most significant, highly publicised and complex corporate law matters in North Queensland.
+His areas of expertise are corporate advisory, governance and mergers and transactions.

 Luckbir was born and raised in North Queensland, with his family having lived in the region since the 1890s.

 Ben is an Executive Manager with over 15 years of experience in executive management, finance, and accounting roles.
 Ben is currently the Chief Executive Officer of Ramsay Health Care’s Cairns facilities; the Cairns Private hospital, the Cairns Day Surgery, and The Cairns Clinic (inpatient mental health facility).